Bengali Muslim wedding

-A Bengali Muslim wedding (বাঙালি মুসলিম বিয়ে) feature distinctive religious rituals that take place over multiple days and are seen among the Bengali Muslims of Bangladesh and West Bengal, India.
+A Bengali Muslim wedding (বাঙালি মুসলিম বিয়ে) features distinctive religious rituals that take place over multiple days and are seen mainly among the Bengali Muslims of Bangladesh and, to a lesser extent, among the Muslim population of West Bengal, India.

 History

 Background

 Muslims first arrived in Bengal in the year 1204, bringing their own cultural and religious traditions from Persia, Arabia, and Turkestan.
 Over time, they integrated with the local society, adopting various indigenous customs while maintaining their distinct identity.
 This cultural exchange influenced many aspects of life, including marriage rituals.
 One such tradition was Gaye Holud, a turmeric ceremony rooted in Vedic (Hindu) rituals, which became a part of Bengali Muslim weddings.